ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday</h3>A chance of showers and thunderstorms.
 Cloudy, with a high near 76.
-South wind 14 to 18 mph, with gusts as high as 30 mph.<br></div>
+South wind 14 to 18 mph, with gusts as high as 30 mph.
+         Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">